oracle-livelabs/em-omc/enterprise-manager/emcc/em-migration-workbench-adb/migrate-to-adb/migrate-to-adb.md

 ![ADB Menu](images/adb-menu.png " ")

 The "Autonomous Databases" screen opens in the root compartment at first, which you don't have permission to.
-Click on the "Compartment" drop-down list and select your compartment as provided in the "Reservation Information" screen:
+Click on the "Compartment" drop-down list and select your compartment as provided in the "Reservation Information" screen.
+Note your compartment name will start with your username:

 ![ADB Page 1](images/adb-page-1.png " ")